Spanish Hiatus – How to pronounce them + Examples

 (i, u) → (í, ú).

-So Paco run away and Milu got his own house, becoming the protagonist of his own story.
+Paco run away and Milu got his own house (syllable), becoming the protagonist of his own story.

-Under normal conditions, Milu’d had invited his girlfriend the mouse into the house but those normal conditions had changed:
+Under normal conditions, Milu’d had invited his girlfriend the mouse into the house but the circumstances had changed:

-This means that closed vowels with a tilde (í, ú) get independent of the rest of the vowels and are pronounced stronger.
+This means that close vowels with an accent mark (í, ú) get independent of the rest of the vowels and are pronounced stronger.